 I started by covering the top of my TV stand with wood from an old sugar camp.
 We used a nail gun to fix it to the top of our stand, then used our planer to smooth out the boards as much as possible.

-To resemble the rest of the boards I used a torch on the places where I wanted to acheive this look, blackening certain areas and giving it a rustic look.
+To resemble the rest of the boards I used a torch on the places where I wanted to achieve this look, blackening certain areas and giving it a rustic look.

-To get it as smooth as possible, I used my electric sander with a fine grit paper, making sure the sides are safe for young children.
-When it was to my liking, I used my air compresseur to remove all the access dust.
+To get it as smooth as possible, I used my electric sander with fine-grit paper, making sure the sides are safe for young children.
+When it was to my liking, I used my air compressor to remove all the access dust.

-Next, I applied three coats of Saman varnish on the boards, sanding lightly betwen each coat.
+Next, I applied three coats of Saman varnish on the boards, sanding lightly between each coat.

 Now my favourite moment has arrived: time to reinstall the fireplace, the handles and the doors!